Ducey appoints Montgomery to Arizona Supreme Court

 "Bill's record, resume and extensive list of supporters speak to his qualifications and his broad support in the community," Ducey said in a statement.
 "On the Court, Bill will be a strong defender of the Constitution and the rule of law.
 He will serve with honor and dedication, just as he has throughout his entire career."

-Montgomery drew fervent support from fellow Republicans, who said he has shown courage making difficult decisions as the top prosecutor in the nation's fourth-largest county.
+Montgomery drew fervent support from fellow Republicans, who said he has shown courage making difficult decisions as the top prosecutor in the nation's fourth-most populous county.
 They praised his background rising from a hardscrabble Southern California neighborhood to a West Point graduate who led soldiers in the first Iraq war.

 Montgomery is credited with moving beyond the divisive era.
 But he also drew criticism for carrying out prosecutions of Arpaio investigations of immigrants suspected of being in the country illegally.
 He was a forceful advocate of a voter-approved law that required immigrants to be denied bail for certain offenses, before it was thrown out by the courts.